 Cf. Karsai, J.: Furcsa pár.
 Az állam szerepe a kockázatitőke-piacon Kelet-Európában.
 (A strange couple.
 The role of the state in the venture capital market in Eastern Europe.)
 Közgazdasági Szemle Alapítvány / MTA KRTKI KTI, Budapest, 2017.

-Helyszín: Az előadásra zoom felületen kerül sor 06.18-án 14:00 órakor.
+Helyszín: Az előadásra zoom felületen kerül sor 10.01-én 18:00 órakor.
 Az ehhez tartozó link külső érdeklődők számára a email@example.com e-mail címen igényelhető és csütörtök délután válik elérhetővé.
-Abstract: This paper studies the distributional and aggregate economic effects of new port technologies developed in the second half of the 20th century.
-We ...
+Abstract: In general, the paper aims to evaluate the effectiveness of an entrepreneurship education programme via a field experiment.
+In particular, the objectives of ...
 Részletek »

 A KRTK Közgazdaság-tudományi Intézet teljesítményéről A KRTK KTI a RePEc/IDEAS rangsorában, amely a világ közgazdaság-tudományi tanszékeit és intézeteit rangsorolja publikációs teljesítményük alapján, a legjobb ...
 Részletek »